USCIS Contact Center

 If you have been locked out of your USCIS online account or need other technical help, you may send us an online message.

-If you are in the United States or a U.S. territory, you can call the USCIS Contact Center.
+If you need to talk to a representative for another reason, and are in the United States or a U.S. territory, you can call the USCIS Contact Center.
 Dial 800-375-5283 (for people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833) to access automated information through an interactive menu 24 hours a day, seven days a week.
-You can also get live help from a USCIS representative Monday through Friday from 8 a.m. to 9 p.m.
+You can get live help from a USCIS representative Monday through Friday from 8 a.m. to 9 p.m.
 Eastern except on federal holidays.

-If you need help outside of our normal business hours, or if our representatives are busy assisting other callers when you call, you can ask about your case online or use our digital tools and resources.
+If you need help outside of our normal business hours, or if our representatives are busy assisting other callers when you call, you can use our digital tools and resources.